simon-scmp/Image-database/README.md

 The information also needs to include things like drive name, physical location, interfaces, is there a backup?
 Are these original RAW files or JPEG exports? dates.

 Doesn't really need to include the individual file names as these don't really mean much and rotate every 10,000 frames.
+I need to automate the process and include workflow tools to ensure a regular progression of the process.